 In this context, the Key coin is very similar to that of Ripple (XRP).
 Because Ripple isn’t decentralized (meaning that it’s owned by a private company), you couldn’t simply buy XRP with fiat currencies like USD, EUR, etc.

-This exact same problem arises with the Key coin.
-Although it isn’t privately owned, the Key token belongs to an enclosed ecosystem – this eliminates the possibility to acquire it with standard currencies.
+This same problem arises with the Key coin.
+Although it isn’t privately owned, the Key token belongs to an enclosed ecosystem - this eliminates the possibility of acquiring it with standard currencies.